“To sleep, perchance to bark.”

 Monitor Your Dog’s Habits, Easily

-The Petcube camera lets you watch what your precious pup is doing while they are sleeping, or if you aren’t home.
-You can even get sound and motion alerts from the camera, to see how your pet is doing.
+The Petcube interactive pet camera lets you watch what your precious pup is doing while they are sleeping, or if you aren’t home.
+You can even get sound and motion alerts from the pet camera, to see how your dog (or cat!) is doing.
 By being able to see what your dog is doing in their sleep remotely, you’re able to be reassured of your pup’s safety.

 You want your best friend to make sure that their sleep (and dreams) are pleasant.
 Rest is essential for all animals, and if your dog doesn't get that good nap in, it’s best to do everything you can so they do.